 Sara also introduced Lennart to Franco Tesoro Tess of Aziende Riunite Caffè - perhaps an unlikely partner at first glance, a coffee trading company established in 1856, family owned, Italian.
 However, like us they too had been looking for a way to answer to the need for change in the coffee industry and were thrilled to hear about our radically different trade model.

 Very soon after we started talking, it became clear that we had a lot to learn from each other.
 Franco showed us how inefficiently we had been moving coffee up to now, while Lennart and Sara showed ARC how rewarding it is to engage roasters as developmental partners.
 Moreover, despite our different backgrounds, our values turned out to be very similar.
 Amidst increasing market consolidation and price pressure on exporting countries, they never sold out to mega-corporations, remained true to their ethical standards and always understood the need to stay dynamic and innovative like a startup.

 2019: From importer to WORLDWIDE coffee community.

-After an alliance of 18 months, ARC and This Side Up decided to part ways - not because the cooperation was bad, simply because the synergies between our companies was less beneficial than we hoped.
+After an alliance of 18 months, ARC and This Side Up decided to part ways - not because the cooperation was bad, simply because the synergies between our companies were less beneficial than we hoped.
 In the meantime, however, two very diverse talents had become closely intertwined with our mission: Maarten (circularity expert) and Jeroen (media expert).
-Now, with a team of five, and after a hugely successful Producer Crossover where all our growers met both each other, and an ever expanding network of roasting partners, we see our role as the builder of a true community with common values become a reality.
+Now, with a team of five, and after a hugely successful Producer Crossover where all our growers met each other and an ever expanding network of roasting partners, we see our role as the builder of a true community with common values becoming a reality.
 It seems our dream of a coffee world based on open exchange and humanity over financial gains wasn’t as far-fetched as we once thought…